 "Really now?" she said slyly.
 I looked at her warily, not knowing how to respond to that positively devious look in her eyes.
 I mean… girls don't have psychic powers or anything.
 She couldn't possibly know how I felt about Sophie right?

-It had been two months since Sophie and I had met each other and started hanging out.
-I liked her well enough, she was interesting, we had the similar (sort of) interests, although her opinions differed from mine.
+Sophie was different from any other girl I'd ever befriended.
+She was interesting, her opinions always well thought out and substantiated, her thoughts fair and always willing to include other points of view.
+It helped that we had similar interests, although her opinions differed from mine.
 This led to inevitable debate, ones that I actually liked taking part in.
-We'd met up quite a lot of times, although a little less than I would have liked but then college life really did not allow much freedom from books.
+College life really did not allow much freedom from books, but we managed to hang out nevertheless.
 Sophie was nineteen, at least two years younger than me, and studying at a different college than me.
 She was taking mathematics as her major (mine was architecture) and was top of her class.
 In the small time we spent together, I came to know her hobbies and her interests, her philosophies and her beliefs, her life and her studies.

 Nothing was boring to me.

-That surprised me, because if I was to be truly frank, I would say that a girl like Sophie would never catch my attention and if she did, it would be dropped almost immediately.
+That surprised me because, if I was to be truly frank, I would say that a girl like Sophie would never catch my attention and if she did, it would be dropped almost immediately.
 Sophie was a good, soft-spoken girl, one who listened to her parents without questioning and did not know anything about taking risks or living freely.
-She'd minded her curfew until she was 18 and then it was dropped.
-She still lived with her rich-ass dad and mom and listened to whatever she was told.
+She'd minded her curfew until she was 18 and it was dropped.
+She still lived with her rich parents and listened to whatever she was told.

 She made me want to strap her to my bike and go for a rendezvous ride to the beach.
 She made me want to take her to the amusement park and force her to ride all the scariest rides.
 She made me want to take her to the wildest parties (and watch her carefully all the while).
 She was so small and timid: she made me want to show her the wild side of life.
 Something she'd never seen before.
 Then, that gentle, timid, doe-eyed look would be gone.
 I would see her exhilarated.
 I wanted to make her feel that way.